Westlake University: Administration

 The University President is Shi Yigong and its Vice Presidents include Tian Xu, Min Qiu and Xiaoyun Zhu.

 Academics

-The university's faculties are the School of Life Sciences, School of Science and the School of Engineering.
+The university's faculties are the School of Life Sciences, the School of Science, the School of Engineering, and the School of Medicine.

+World Directory of Medical Schools (WDOMS)

+As of 2026, Westlake University's clinical medicine program is not listed in the World Directory of Medical Schools (WDOMS), meaning its students are currently unable to register for United States medical licensing examinations (USMLE).

 Rankings and reputation

 Westlake University was ranked 52nd in China and 124th globally in Nature Index 2025.